 El Plomo Section

-Dr. Spry, a world class expert on BHT deposits, has outlined over 20 geological similarities between El Plomo and classic BHT deposits around the world.
+Dr. Spry, an expert on BHT deposits, has outlined over 20 geological similarities between El Plomo and classic BHT deposits around the world.

 Historic Drill holes GC-8 & GC-9